ntk148v/awesome-stars/README.md

 ## Shell

+- [polybar-themes](https://github.com/adi1090x/polybar-themes) - A collection of polybar themes/configs with different styles, colors and variants
 - [k8s-on-openstack](https://github.com/infraly/k8s-on-openstack) - An opinionated way to deploy a Kubernetes cluster on top of an OpenStack cloud.
 - [tint2-theme-collections](https://github.com/addy-dclxvi/tint2-theme-collections) - My personal backup repository of Tint2 themes
 - [sshrc](https://github.com/Russell91/sshrc) - bring your .bashrc, .vimrc, etc. with you when you ssh